Murder in German law: Penalties

-The penalty for Totschlag (intentional homicide, otherwise) is five to fifteen years in prison and in especially grave cases life imprisonment (minimum sentence 15 years).
+The penalty for Totschlag (intentional homicide, otherwise) is currently five to fifteen years in prison and in especially grave cases life imprisonment (minimum sentence 15 years).
 Life sentences for Totschlag are rare as such an offence would typically qualify as Mord (§ 211).

 In lesser cases (minderschwerer Fall, § 213) of Totschlag the prison sentence is one to ten years.
 The law itself gives one example for a minor case: the killing due to the provocation of the killed person, e.g. if the killed person has beaten the offender or one of his relatives or has severely insulted them and the killer acted under the influence of great anger.
 Thus, the lesser case of Totschlag roughly corresponds to common-law voluntary manslaughter.

 The criteria for

 The qualifying circumstances are categorized into three groups: